 ONGOING

-- ART/MEDIA ARCHAEOLOGY: Together with Stanford University's Henry Lowood, I have been working on a book that explores early arcade culture in Northern California.
+ART/MEDIA ARCHAEOLOGY: Together with Stanford University's Henry Lowood, I have been working on a book that explores early arcade culture in Northern California.
 Our book examines the historical context of video games and their evolution over time.
 We are particularly interested in understanding the cultural significance of arcade games and their impact on contemporary video game culture.

 RECENT

-- PHENOMENOLOGY OF GRAND THEFT AUTO is an interdisciplinary examination of Rockstar Games' Grand Theft Auto series, culminating with an anthology of essays by international scholar focusing on the game(s)' cultural, social, political, and aesthetic implications.
+- PHENOMENOLOGY OF GRAND THEFT AUTO is an interdisciplinary examination of Rockstar Games' Grand Theft Auto series, culminating with an anthology of essays by international scholar focusing on the game(s) cultural, social, political, and aesthetic implications.
 The book was released in Italy by Mimesis Edizioni in June 2019.
 On May 10 2019, IULM University hosted a panel titled Grand Theft Studies.

 - GAME VIDEOS: I am investigating audiovisual practices related to gaming, including but not limited to machinima, let's play videos, walkthrough, speed running videos, tutorials etc. In 2018, I co-edited with Enrico Gandolfi (Kent state University) the first Italian academic book on the topic, featuring contributions from a variety of international scholars.